tenzinchoeying/IPRO497_TeamC/documents/FacultyFeedback.md

 ## Week 9 ##

 ## Week 10 ##
-- Feedback
 - Feedback will be in FacultyFeedback.md each week
 - Labels on home page should probably be the same size
 - SQLlite for DB - make database design to support your two scenarios
 - Consider tagging stories scenario#1 and scenario#2 so you know what you need to do for alignment with the end of the course
 - There are some issues for Mac users in Android studio
 	- advised creating a story to work through this
 	- Student mentioned bootcamp for Mac worked for them
 	- Suggested starting with a very small and simple example and getting it work on Mac and Windows
 - What have you done to address demo feedback?

 ## Week 11 ##
+- Moving the dry to 11/16 to allow more time to incorporate feedback
+- The dry run and final presentation template are in content under the name -
+- Final Presentation Template.pptx
+- Please submit Review the submission for the mid-term ipro update

 ## Week 12 ##